4 min read

 Once you have a shortlist of 3-5 agencies, here's what to look at:

 Industry experience matters.
-An agency that's worked with businesses like yours will understand your audience and challenges.
-Ask for relevant examples.
+An agency that has worked with businesses like yours will understand your audience and your challenges.
+Ask for relevant examples, not just category familiarity.

 Case studies tell the real story.
 Don't just ask if they've done good work.
 Ask to see it.
-Look for measurable results, not just pretty visuals.
+Look for measurable results, not just polished visuals.

 Their process reveals their thinking.
 Ask how they develop a strategy.
 A good agency will ask you A LOT of questions before proposing solutions.
 If they pitch tactics without understanding your business, that's a problem.